 Description: This programmed machine is two meters tall, rests on either a wheeled chassis (if an installation model) or hoverfan units (if a field model).
 It bristles with dozens of small tool arms, has four special three-digit claw arms with feeling sensors for holding objects, and a special sensor pod arm that can bring all of its sensors to bear upon a small object.
 This robot was specifically designed to repair small devices, appliances, and weapons.
-It has enhanced DX, and expanded memory bank on small devices and miscellaneous equipment used for repairs.
+It has enhanced DX, and expanded memory bank on small devices and weapons repair, and hundreds of tools and miscellaneous equipment used for repairs.
 The robot does not care who owns the item, only that it must be fixed.